-While the church ceremony is usually reserved for immediate family, grandparents and godparents, but after the ceremony, a First Holy Communion party at home is a great way to include your extended family and friends in this special day.
+While the church ceremony is usually reserved for immediate family, grandparents and godparents, a First Holy Communion party at home afterwards is a great way to include your extended family and friends in this special day.

-#1.
 Start Party Planning Early

-As soon as you have your date, you should start your planning, particularly if there are a lot of children making First Holy Communion on the same day in your area.
-If you decide to use outside caterers, then these will need to be booked well in advance.
-A check list and a budget is usually the best idea.
-The items to consider and budget for would include:
+As soon as you have your date, you should start your planning – particularly if there are a lot of children making First Holy Communion on the same day in your area.
+All the different suppliers, from caterers to bouncy castles, will book up months in advance so make a list and set a budget so you can start your planning early.

 - Entertainment and activities